hath995/fuzzyEqual/README.md

-    common_properties?: {[index: string]: boolean},   //object containing keys of shared properties deep_differences?: {[index: string]: Comparison}, //the comparison object generated for each differing property left_only?: string[],    //keys which only appear in the left object right_only?: string[]    //keys which only appear in the right object }
+    common_properties?: {[index: string]: boolean},   //object containing keys of shared properties deep_differences?: {[index: string]: Comparison}, //the comparison object generated for each differing property left_only?: string[],    //keys which only appear in the left object right_only?: string[],    //keys which only appear in the right object }
 ```